 To get smoking on your gas grill you going to have to make sure you either a smoker box inside of your unit or have purchased an attachment or see below for your homemade version.

-Once you have that sorted follow the steps below and you will be creating those delcious smokey flavours in no time.
+Step 1: Once you have the above sorted, follow the steps below and you will be creating those delcious smokey flavours in no time.

 Charlies Smoking Hot Tip

 Whether smoking on gas, charcoal or pellets, only open the lid when you have to.
 Doing so adds oxygen to the wood, increasing the temperature, while also releasing precious smoke.

-Close the smoker box and grill lid and wait for it to begin smoking
+Step 4: Close the smoker box and grill lid and wait for it to begin smoking.

-Once the grill is ready, adjust the flame to a low/medium heat.
-Then place the meat over the unlit burners and close the lid
+Step 5: Once the grill is ready, adjust the flame to a low/medium heat.
+Then place the meat over the unlit burners and close the lid.

 Charlies Smoking Hot Tip

 If the grill didn't come equipped with a smoker box you can make your own.
 Using an aluminium pan, cover it with foil.
 Before you place your smoker box on the grill, poke holes in it for ventilation.